 There are circumstances where sole custody may be granted to one parent – such as domestic violence and child abuse, but those rulings are rare in Kentucky.

-The child can request the court at whatever age, but it’s up to the court to determine if the child is mature enough to make that decision and if it is in the child’s best interest to place them with a specific parent.
+While the Kentucky courts want joint custody as much as possible, a child can request the court at whatever age.
+It’s up to the court if the child is mature enough to make that decision and if it is in the child’s best interest to place them with a specific parent.